Concrete Paving vs. Interlocking Concrete Pavers: Choosing the Right Solution for Commercial Projects

 Environmental and Drainage Considerations

-Traditional concrete relies on surface grading and drainage structures to manage water, which can limit design flexibility in some settings.
+Conventional concrete pavement relies on surface grading and drainage infrastructure to manage stormwater runoff.

 Choosing the Right System for Your Project